 The starting point of a good marketing plan is research, data and thinking.
 This relates to the strategic bit of the marketing plan which needs to:

-- Lead on from the business plan and translate business objectives into marketing and sales objectives (which might overlap with those of the business)
+- Lead on from the business plan and translate business objectives into marketing and sales objectives.
+These are likely to overlap with those of the business.